Upon completion of this certificate, the student will be able to:

 Emergency and Disaster Planning and Management

 This is a survey course that is designed to introduce students to the concepts of emergency management.
 Topics covered include the history of the field, hazard analysis, mitigation, planning, communication, response, recovery, and terrorism.
 Students conduct interview research with an emergency manager and conduct a site visit of an emergency operations center.
+Students can use this course to springboard into advanced topics within the field as offered by other courses, and is a great place for students to begin their emergency management degree programs.

 Environmental Policy, Regulation, and Law